2-3/imouto/README.md

 You can use only the IRC-client functionality and do whatever you like with the PRIVMSGs, or use the provided IRC-bot skeleton which provides:
 - Matchers: Execute λ for a given RegEx and reply with the result.
-- Rate Limiting: Most IRC-networks kick you if you send a lot of messages, this avoids that.
+- Rate Limiting: Most IRC-networks kick you if you send a lot of messages in too short a time, this avoids that.
 - Logging: Very basic interface to log stuff.

 ##Installation